01-edu/public/subjects/smart-road/README.md

    This will be the way of controlling the current velocity/time/distance (depending on the algorithm you implement) of the AVs.

 3. Each AV must respect a safety distance from other AVs.\
-   If it is driving with a high velocity and encounters another vehicle, it must detect that vehicle and keep a safe distance from it.
+   If a vehicle is driving with a high velocity and encounters another vehicle, it must detect that vehicle and keep a safe distance from it.
 It should not collide!
    You are free to decide what is the safety distance but it must a strictly positive value.

 4. Other vehicles such as emergency vehicles are not considered in this project.

 5. You must implement physics for the vehicle, such as `velocity = distance / time`.
 Each vehicle must have a :

-- `time`, this will be the time that the AV takes to leave the intersection
+- `time`: the time that the AV takes to leave the intersection
-- `distance`, this will be the distance that the AV takes to leave the intersection
+- `distance`: the distance that the AV takes to leave the intersection
-- `velocity`, this will be the speed of the AV at current time
+- `velocity`: the speed of the AV at current time

 ---